 For surface tea stains that need to be removed without scratching the inside of the mug, Natural Distilled White Vinegar may be necessary.

-Fill the mug with equal parts of vinegar and cold water and let it sit for about 15-20 minutes before rubbing away with a sponge or cleaning cloth.
+Fill the mug with equal parts of vinegar and cold water and let it sit for about 15-20 minutes before rubbing it away with a sponge or cleaning cloth.
 Rinse well with warm water.

 5. The Dishwasher Liquid Method